 There is, I would say, two things.
-Number one, I want to be clear, we have not changed our targets for Maple Leaf as a combined entity, which should answer the question of, is there any reason that we would expect that 14% to 16% is no longer achievable, that is not what we're communicating today.
+Number one, I want to be clear, we have not changed our targets for Maple Leaf as a combined entity, which should answer the question of is there any reason that we would expect that 14% to 16% is no longer achievable.
+That is not what we're communicating today.
 That continues to be well within our expected range of the combined entity.
 And again, when it comes to setting individual targets for the two individual companies, that will have to unfold over time.

 Okay.
-And then, are you not able to give any kind of range of capital gain exposure like on the tax - from tax perspective?
+And then are you not able to give any kind of range of capital gain exposure like from a tax perspective?

-So, at this stage, Mike, there's a lot that goes into that in terms of valuation and etcetera, etcetera, that will play out as we get closer to the closing of the transaction.
+Not at this stage, Mike.
+There's a lot that goes into that in terms of valuation, et cetera, et cetera, that will play out as we get closer to the closing of the transaction.